scanpay/woocommerce-scanpay/readme.txt

 4. Copy the ping URL from the Scanpay plugin settings to your Scanpay dasboard API settings.

 == Changelog ==

+= 1.0.9 =
+Added support for hooks changing total.
+This will make coupon plugins that modifies the grand total also change the actualy paid amount.

 = 1.0.8 =
 Added tax to item fees.